hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 Prepare all of the following before installing:

-1. **Choose a deployment method:** Decide whether to perform a clustered deployment of Terraform Enterprise (using a HashiCorp-provided Terraform module) or use the installer to deploy individual instances.
+1. **Choose a deployment method:** Decide whether to perform a clustered deployment of Terraform Enterprise (using a HashiCorp-provided Terraform module) or use the installer to deploy standalone instances.
 2. **Choose an operational mode:** Decide how Terraform Enterprise should store its data.
 This is affected by your choice of deployment method.
 3. **Credentials:** Ensure you have a Terraform Enterprise license and a TLS certificate for Terraform Enterprise to use.
 4. **Data storage:** Depending on your operational mode, prepare data storage services or a block storage device.
-5. **Linux instance:** Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying individually) for Terraform Enterprise.
+5. **Linux instance:** Choose a Linux machine image (if clustering) or prepare a running Linux instance (if deploying standalone instances) for Terraform Enterprise.
 This might require additional configuration or software installation, depending on the OS and your operational requirements.
 Also check the Terraform Enterprise [pre-install checklist](https://www.terraform.io/docs/enterprise/before-installing/index.html) for further details.

     For clustered deployments, choosing an image is optional; if an image isn't specified, the module will use a default image provided by the cloud vendor.